cvolant/next-middleware-rewrite-issue/README.md

 yarn install && yarn build && yarn start
 ```

 Then visit the website, and check the logs in the terminal.
-You will see the logs from `/pages/blog/_middleware.js` and not from `/pages/blog/_middleware.js`.
+You will see the logs from `/pages/blog/_middleware.js` (that has no associated pages) and not from `/pages/blog/_middleware.js`.